See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \subsubsection{Target Multimodal Agents}

-We adopt three representative multimodal agents covering diverse history modeling strategies to evaluate StaR: OS-Atlas-7B~\cite{wu2025osatlas}, which is trained on Qwen-2-VL-7B~\cite{wang2024qwen2} and with a textual action history chain; UI-TARS-7B~\cite{qin2025ui}, which is also trained on Qwen-2-VL-7B but with a multi-screenshot history chain; AgentCPM-GUI-8B~\cite{zhang2025agentcpmgui}, which is trained on MiniCPM-V~\cite{yao2024minicpm} without a history chain.
-Each agent is further fine-tuned with its original prompt templates and data format.
-The prompt templates for all three agents are provided in Appendix~\ref{appendix:prompts}.
+We evaluate StaR on four multimodal agents with different history modeling strategies: OS-Atlas-7B~\cite{wu2025osatlas} (based on Qwen-2-VL-7B~\cite{wang2024qwen2}, textual action history), UI-TARS-7B~\cite{qin2025ui} (based on Qwen-2-VL-7B, multi-screenshot history), AgentCPM-GUI-8B~\cite{zhang2025agentcpmgui} (based on MiniCPM-V~\cite{yao2024minicpm}, no history), and GUI-Owl~\cite{ye2025mobile} (based on Qwen-2.5-VL-7B~\cite{bai2025qwen2}, textual action-result history).
+All agents are fine-tuned with their original prompts and formats.
+Prompt templates are provided in Appendix~\ref{appendix:prompts}.